Skip to content

 Al-Hadid invites us to look closely and consider how the materials in her work both break down and accumulate into their final form.
 In turn, we are prompted to reflect on how expectations about womanhood and femininity are similarly constructed but they can also be deconstructed to imagine different futures.

-unbecoming is organized by the Eli and Edythe Broad Art Museum at Michigan State University and curated by Dr. Rachel Winter, Assistant Curator, with support from Laine Lord, Curatorial Support.
+unbecoming is organized by the Eli and Edythe Broad Art Museum at Michigan State University and curated by Dr. Rachel Winter, Assistant Curator, with support from Laine Lord, former Curatorial Research Assistant.
 Support for this exhibition is provided by the Eli and Edythe Broad Endowed Exhibitions Fund.
 Special thanks to Kasmin Gallery, New York, and Dieu Donné.
 Dieu Donné is the leading non-profit cultural institution dedicated to serving emerging and established artists through the collaborative creation of contemporary art using the process of hand papermaking.

 Dieu Donné is the leading non-profit cultural institution dedicated to serving emerging and established artists through the collaborative creation of contemporary art using the process of hand papermaking.
 Since 1976, Dieu Donné has introduced artists to the untapped potential of hand papermaking as an art medium.
 Through extensive collaborations with Master Papermakers, Dieu Donné works with artists from a wide variety of practices to explore the creative possibilities in hand papermaking – fostering experimentation and producing innovative works of art.
 Dieu Donné strives to teach a new visual language, providing a transformative experience that often leads to artistic breakthroughs.